DavidShenJingtao/tp/docs/UserGuide.md

 ![undo.png](images/undo.png)
 * `delete 1 3-4` followed by `undo` restores the contacts removed by that delete and reports the exact command alias that was reverted (e.g., `delete`, `del`).

-Expected output: The result display confirms the revert and names the command that was undone.
+What you’ll see: The result display confirms the revert and names the command that was undone.

 <a id="exporting-the-displayed-contacts"></a>
 ### 5.9 Exporting the displayed contacts : `export`

-Exports the contacts currently shown in the list to a CSV file containing `Name`, `Phone`, `Telegram`, `Email`, `Type`, and `Session`.
+Export after you’ve filtered the list (e.g., with `find` or `listsession`) to share a roster with instructors, upload to a spreadsheet/LMS, or keep quick backups.
+The exported CSV contains `Name`, `Phone`, `Telegram`, `Email`, `Type`, and `Session`.

+How to use:
-* Run `export` or click the `Export CSV` button located beside the command box.
+- Run `export` or click the `Export CSV` button beside the command box.
-* TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv`, using the timestamp of when you trigger the export.
+- TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv` using the current timestamp.
-* Only the contacts currently listed are exported.
-Combine with commands such as `find` to export a filtered subset before clicking the button.
+- Only the contacts currently shown are exported; filter first to fine-tune the output.

-* The result display shows the location of the generated file once the export completes, e.g., `Exported 12 contact(s) to /path/to/exports/contacts-20241027-153120.csv`.
+What you’ll see:
+- A result message indicating how many contacts were exported and the saved file path.
 ![export.png](images/export.png)

-Why export:
-- Share a filtered list with instructors or teammates.
-- Upload to spreadsheets/LMS, or keep quick backups.
+Notes:
+- If there are no contacts listed, TAConnect shows a clear error message (no file is created).

-**Caution:** Ensure the application has write access to the `exports/` folder.
-If the folder is read-only or on a restricted path, the export may fail.
+- Ensure the app has write access to the `exports/` folder; if it’s read-only or restricted, export will fail with a permission message.

 <a id="510-clearing-all-entries-clear"></a>
 ### 5.10 Clearing All Entries: `clear`